XamarinUniversity/build2018-labs/lab2/README.md

 #### Request user permission at runtime

 The last step is to request user permissions from the platforms that require it (iOS and Android).
-We will do this using another NuGet package that makes this a bit easier.
+The lab will do this using another NuGet package that makes this a bit easier.

 1. Add the NuGet package [Plugin.Permissions](https://www.nuget.org/packages/Plugin.Permissions/) to all the projects.